Smart Nation: Recognition

 Singapore emerged top in the 2017 Global Smart City Performance Index by Juniper Research and Intel.
 The ranking is based on the integration of Internet of Things (IoT) technologies and connected services, and which the nation came out tops in all four of the key areas measured—mobility, healthcare, public safety and productivity.

 Ministerial committee

 The initiative is coordinated by the SNDGO and supported by other government agencies.
 GovTech is also placed under the Prime Minister's Office (PMO) as the implementing agency of SNDGO.
 Collectively, the SNDGO and GovTech form the Smart Nation and Digital Government Group (SNDGG).

 The SNDGG is overseen by a Ministerial Committee chaired by Teo Chee Hean.
-The other members of the Ministerial Committee are Josephine Teo, Vivian Balakrishnan, Chan Chun Sing, S. Iswaran and Janil Puthucheary and will also coordinate GovTech's strategy with Info-communications Media Development Authority's (IMDA) industry development efforts.
+The other members of the Ministerial Committee are Josephine Teo, Vivian Balakrishnan, Chan Chun Sing and Janil Puthucheary and will also coordinate GovTech's strategy with Info-communications Media Development Authority's (IMDA) industry development efforts.

 Ministerial Committee

 Smart Nation Initiative

 As part of the Smart Nation initiative, the Government of Singapore has been introducing cashless payments on a large scale.
 Various efforts have been made to incorporate the use of cashless payment into citizens' lives.